superstarlifter/doc/docs/how_to/calculate.md

 <img src="../assets/calc_25.png"  style="width:600px" class="border"></img>

 2. Boxes per bin is calculated for each day.
-For example, on 3/1/2022 boxes were 2485 and bins were 140 and boxes per bin equaled 17.75
+On 3/1/2022, boxes were 2,485 and bins were 140; thus, boxes per bin was 17.75.

 <img src="../assets/calc_26.png"  style="width:600px" class="border"></img>

 3. Now, roll-up by month.
-The boxes per bin for March was 17.88 and 18.23 in April.
+Boxes per bin were 17.88 for March and 18.23 in April.
 This works as expected since ‘Calculate after rollup then sum’ was selected.

 <img src="../assets/calc_27.png"  style="width:600px" class="border"></img>

-**Note: If you were to choose ‘Calculate before rollup then sum’, StarLifter would calculate the daily boxes per bin and then sum those totals.
-Meaning, the boxes per bin would be 92.72 in March and 111.44 in April**
+**Note: If you were to choose ‘Calculate before rollup then sum’, boxes per bin would have calculated incorrectly.
+Daily boxes per bin would have been calcualted and then totaled; thus, the boxes per bin would have been 92.72 in March and 111.44 in April.**